-Skills and capabilities related to employability LO no. On successful completion of the named award, students will be able to: Module Code/s 7.
+Skills and capabilities related to employability LO On successful completion of the named award, students will be Module no. able to: Code/s 7.
 Plan, design, undertake and present a sustained piece of independent research relevant to stakeholders in the exercise and wellness management sector SPRT3072 8.
 Monitor and evaluate sport and leisure activities in field settings drawing on their business skills and knowledge SPRT3006 9.
-Demonstrate data collection, analysis and data handling skills to problem solve, engage in critical analysis and reflection in order to, identify, understand, and address problems relevant to sport managers or clients
+Demonstrate data collection, analysis and data handling skills to problem solve, engage in critical analysis and reflection in order to, identify, understand, and address problems relevant to sport managers or clients SPRT3056 SPRT3064